Dark Spots on Face: Causes, Treatment, and Prevention

 Acanthosis nigricans is a skin condition that causes dark, thickened patches of skin, typically on the neck, armpits, and groin.
 In some cases, it can also affect the face.

-The condition is caused by increased insulin levels in the body, which can be triggered by obesity, insulin resistance, or type 2 diabetes.
+The condition is caused by increased insulin levels, which can be triggered by obesity, insulin resistance, or type 2 diabetes.
 Acanthosis nigricans can also be associated with certain medications, hormonal disorders, and genetic factors.

 5. Hemochromatosis